-We recommend you to write down the key number and keep it in safe place.
+We recommend to write down the key number and keep it in safe place.

-Side doors
+Side doors-

-LOCKING AND UNLOCKING WITH KEY Insert the key into the keyhole and turn it.
+LOCKING AND UNLOCKING WITH KEY Insert the key into the keyhole and turn it

 To lock: Turn the key forward.
 To unlock: Turn the key backward.

-Vehicles with power door lock system-All the doors lock and unlock simultaneously with either front door.
-In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the doors simultaneously.
+Vehicles with a power door lock system-Both side doors and back door lock and unlock simultaneously with either side door.
+In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock both side doors and back door simultaneously.